MusicLang/maidi/docs/usage/contributing.rst

 Our mission:
 ================

+**What we accept**

 - **Integration of symbolic music open source tools**: It can be a model or any algorithm that generates music in a symbolic format.
 We are open to any kind of integration that could help users generate music.
--

 - **Integration of symbolic music APIs**: If you have an API that process midi files, we would love to integrate it into the project.
 It can be a free or a paid API.
 This integration would not only allow you to gain visibility by promoting your API with a high-level interface but also extend the catalog of features we can propose to users.
-While we don't focus on pure audio here, we are open to any kind of integration that could help transcribe audio to MIDI or vice versa.
+While we don't focus on pure audio here, we are open to features that could help transcribe audio to MIDI or vice versa.

-- **Composition Helpers and Tools**: If you have a feature that would assist with algorithmic composition of music, we are definitely interested.
+- **Composition Helpers and Tools**: If you have a feature that could be directly implemented in maidi core that assists with algorithmic composition of music, we are definitely interested.

-- **Interface Improvements**: If you have an idea to enhance how MIDI files are handled and/or the main data structures, we would love to hear about it.
-We aim to make the library as easy to use as possible while ensuring it fits most GenAI use cases.
+- **Data structure improvements**: Anything that enhances how MIDI files are handled and/or the main data structures, is welcomed as long as it is not an obscure optimization trick that prevents readability.

 - **Bug Fixes**: If you find a bug, please report it in the issues section.
 If you can fix it, please submit a pull request.

-## What we won't accept:
+**What we won't accept:**

 - **Pure Audio Features**: We are not focusing on audio features here; our focus is on symbolic music generation.